5 Environmental Fate and Transport Processes

 Li, Oliver, and Kookana (2018) compiled data from several literature studies to show that the bulk partitioning coefficients (Kd) estimated for various PFAS included in these studies were best correlated with organic carbon content and pH.
 However, a study by Barzen-Hanson (2017) showed a general lack of correlation between soil parameters (such as organic carbon) and partition coefficients derived for some PFAS, such as anionic fluorotelomer sulfonates as well as several cationic and zwitterionic PFAS.
 Anderson, Adamson, and Stroo (2019) used field data from a large number of sites with AFFF releases to establish that organic carbon significantly influenced PFAS soil-to-groundwater concentration ratios, and they used statistical modeling to derive apparent Koc values for 18 different PFAS based on these data.
 Soil type and the nature of the organic carbon also strongly influence adsorption of PFAS associated with hydrophobic partitioning.
 For example, Zhi and Liu (2018) reported that the PFAS sorption potential of pyrogenic carbonaceous material (for example, biochar) was 14–780 times higher than humic-based material with a comparable fraction of organic carbon.

-These findings are particularly relevant for strongly adsorbing compounds like PFOS (Chen, Jiao, et al. 2016) and have important implications for PFAS fate and transport.
+These findings are particularly relevant for strongly adsorbing compounds like PFOS (Chen, Jiao, et al. 2016) and have important implications for PFAS fate and transport, such as leaching from soil to groundwater (see Section 5.3.3).
 For example, nonlinear sorption implies that PFAS will adsorb more strongly at low PFAS concentrations than high concentrations.
-Similarly, if PFAS mass is subject to rate-limiting sorption, then desorption of a portion of the PFAS mass will occur very slowly (Xiao et al. 2019).
+Similarly, if PFAS mass is subject to rate-limiting sorption, then desorption of a portion of the PFAS mass will occur very slowly (Xiao et al. 2019; Schaefer et al. 2021).
 As a result, any portion of the released PFAS that is strongly retained within sediments or the soil matrix may be more persistent but likely less bioavailable and less subject to migration.
-Lab-based Kd values (derived using adsorption isotherms) could also likely underestimate the impact of adsorption during fate and transport modeling (for example, by possibly underestimating the retardation factor).
+Lab-based Kd values (derived using adsorption isotherms) could also likely underestimate the impact of adsorption during fate and transport modeling (for example, by possibly underestimating the retardation factor) (Schaefer et al. 2021).

 The contribution of electrostatic interactions to partitioning is highly dependent on soil type and soil solution chemistry.
 Most soils contain both fixed-charge and variably charged surfaces, such that the net charge on the soil, as well as charge of functional groups of individual PFAS, can be strongly influenced by pH.
 For example, the net negative charge on most clay minerals can result in electrostatic interactions with cationic functional groups that are present on some PFAS; however, many PFAS, such as PFOA and PFOS, are anionic at environmentally relevant pH, such that electrostatic repulsion in soils dominated by negatively charged minerals would enhance the mobility of anionic PFAS relative to cationic and zwitterionic PFAS.
 Changes in pH potentially impact these electrostatic processes by altering surface charges (or possibly the ionic nature of the PFAS).
 As a result, lower pH values in soils have been shown to enhance sorption by anionic PFAS such as PFOS and other PFAAs (Higgins and Luthy 2006), although the buffering capacity of some soils (for example, carbonate minerals) may mitigate these impacts.
 Furthermore, increased levels of polyvalent cations such as Ca2+ ,which adsorb strongly to permanent charge sites on clay minerals, can lead to increased partitioning to soil for some PFAS (Higgins and Luthy 2006; McKenzie et al. 2015), although the effect on cationic and zwitterionic PFAS can vary widely due to charge differences in the PFAS functional groups (Mejia-Avendaño et al. 2020).
 In addition, PFAS partitioning due to electrostatic interactions has been shown to be nonlinear in some cases; Xiao et al. (2019) demonstrated that sorption of several zwitterionic PFAS to natural soils (for example, loams, clay loams) increased as the PFAS concentrations decreased.
 The effects of these various electrostatic interactions can be complex in an environmental setting and may hinder or facilitate transport of PFAS following a release.